alejandromartigarcia1-collab/Active-Directory-Linux/README.md

-# 🐧 Linux-Sprint
+# 🐧 Linux-Sprint                Alejandro Marti Garcia

 > **Technical documentation** of the full configuration process for a Linux environment running Samba as an Active Directory Domain Controller.
 This project is structured across four sprints — each one building on the previous — covering server promotion, client integration, storage management, and inter-domain trust relationships.

-This document serves as a step-by-step reference guide, including commands, configuration files, expected outputs, and screenshots at every key stage of the process.

 <br>